LanceMeister/django-cms-cookiecutter/README.md

 You may notice that some elements of this project do not exactly match what we describe in chapter 3.
 The reason for that is this project, amongst other things, serves as a test bed for trying out new ideas and concepts.
 Sometimes they work, sometimes they don't, but the end result is that it won't necessarily match precisely what is described in the book I co-authored.

-## For PyUp Users

-If you are using [PyUp](https://pyup.io) to keep your dependencies updated and secure, use the code *cookiecutter* during checkout to get 15% off every month.

 ## "Your Stuff"

 Scattered throughout the Python and HTML of this project are places marked with "your stuff".
 This is where third-party libraries are to be integrated with your project.